nkamrath/grader_helper/README.md

 MY_GITHUB_TOKEN = "your token string from github"

 This file is already in the gitignore to prevent anyone sharing their PAT by mistake.

+grader_helper.py is the main file, so execute with: python grader_helper.py